Types of Bathroom Tiles (12 Stylish Options)

 Good quality vinyl flooring resists staining, scratches, gouges, and tearing. – Materials for Interior Environments, Corky Binggeli

+One reason is that there aren’t many seams for water to seep into.
+Thanks to the large sheets they come in, some bathrooms may have no seams.
 On the other hand, there is luxury vinyl plank flooring.
 This is a flooring style; instead of coming in sheets, it comes in narrow planks.
-These are usually around 5 inches wide and up to 48 inches in length.
+These are usually around 5 inches wide and up to 48 inches long.

 Natural Stone Tile